troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 :alt:  A ball attached to a string undergoing circular motion in a vertical plane.
  A ball attached to a string undergoing circular motion in a vertical plane.
 ```
 A ball is attached to a mass-less string and executing circular motion along a circle of radius $R$ that is in the vertical plane, as depicted in [](#fig:applyingnewtonslaws:circleV).
 Can the speed of the ball be constant?
-What is the minimum speed of the ball at the top of the circle if it is able to make it around the circle?}
+What is the minimum speed of the ball at the top of the circle if it is able to make it around the circle?
+:::{note} Solution
+:class: dropdown
 The forces that are acting on the ball are:
 1.  $\vec F_g$, its weight with magnitude $mg$.
 2.  $\vec T$, a force of tension exerted by the string.